taeguk/vim-taeguk/README.md

 vim-taeguk
 =============

-###Release Version v1.1 and v1.1.1 has a critical bug.
+###Notice : Release Version v1.1 and v1.1.1 has a critical bug.
 Please install the newest or v1.1.2 up.

 About
 -----